SharinaS/Cloud-Engineering-Fundamentals/VPC.md

   * There will always be 5 addresses that are reserved for other uses, which explains our 251 vs 256.

 ## Make a Subnet Publicly Accessible
+From A Cloud Guru:
+*"By default, any user-created VPC subnet WILL NOT automatically assign Public IPv4 Addresses to instances – the only subnet that does this is the “Default” VPC subnets automatically created by AWS in your account."
+The simplest way to make the instance reachable from the outside world is therefore to **create an elastic IP address and associate it with your instance.***

 For a subnet to be publically accessible, we'll need *EC2 instances* to launch in it with public IP addresses.

 Select the subnet you want to make public - the radio button.